 In Hornbeam we strive for excellence in all we do so always do our best!

 Hornbeam is a mixed year 5 and 6 class taught by Mrs R McParland.
-We are lucky to have the ever ready Mrs Rooney to support learning in the mornings.
-On a Tuesday afternoon, Hornbeam is taught by Mrs G Riach who is an amazing French speaker and Mr L Dunstan an expert in all matters sporting.
+We are lucky to have the ever ready Mrs Rooney or courageous Mrs Cersell to support learning in the mornings.
+We also have a dedicated one on one LSA, Mrs Pegley.
+On a Thursday afternoon, Hornbeam is taught by Mrs G Riach who is an amazing French speaker; on a Tuesday afternoon, Mr L Dunstan an expert in all matters sporting.

-What does being generous mean to you?
-How can you show generosity?
+What does having courage mean to you?
+How can you show courage?

 If you spot your child showing the value of the month, let us know so this can be celebrated in school.

 PE days for Hornbeam Class are Tuesday and Friday.
-The Tuesday PE session is taught by highly qualified sports coach and the lesson is supported by the Mrs G Riach.
-For the autumn term, the coach will be focusing on Tag Rugby.
+The Tuesday PE session is taught by highly qualified sports coach and the lesson is supported by the Mrs J Tebbutt.
+For the spring term, the coach will be focusing on Gymnastics.
 Please make sure that your child has the correct PE kit on both days.

 In geography, Hornbeam will be learning about how our planet is subject to different extremes from raging tropical storms to volcanic eruptions.
 We will learn how these extremes can affect people and the environment.

 For history, we will be looking at the life of children in the Victorians.
 What jobs did they have?
 Was school, if they went, different than today?
 How was life different if you were rich or poor?